List of tallest buildings in Gurgaon: Tallest buildings

-List of tallest buildings Under Construction
+Tallest Skyscrapers Under Construction and Launched

-This list ranks buildings that are under construction in Gurgaon and are planned to rise at least 100 m or 25 floors or more.
+This list ranks buildings that are under construction and launched in Gurgaon that are planned to rise at least 150 m.
 This includes spires and architectural details but does not include antenna masts.

 The Height/Floors Ratio may differ between different projects as some buildings are being built upon Podiums/Clubs or Commercial Spaces.